Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 sinner, and the Lord dealt with him on this basis for those years, finally releasing him from bondage

-after 21 years (signifying the sinfulness of sin) or in the 22 nd year.
-By the way, the number 22 refers to
+after 21 years (signifying the sinfulness of sin) or in the twenty-second year.
+By the way, the number 22

-light .
-Truly, the light dawned on Jacob as he wrestled with the angel of the Lord all night until he came
+refers to light .
+Truly, the light dawned on Jacob as he wrestled with the angel of the Lord all night until he

 Jacob's second 21-year period of distress commenced when his son, Joseph, was sold into Egyptian

-the ruler of Egypt (Genesis 41).
-But for Jacob, it was 21 years of a deeper affliction as he mourned the
+ruler of Egypt (Genesis 41).
+But for Jacob, it was 21 years of a deeper affliction as he mourned the loss of

-loss of his son, weeping for him and refusing to be comforted: “Surely I will go down to Sheol in
+his son, weeping for him and refusing to be comforted: Surely, I will go down to Sheol in mourning for my

 His mourning was turned into joy when, due to a great famine, Jacob was reunited with Joseph, and the